Globalization is failing, at least in part, according to some leaders.

 Nevertheless, realizing China’s global strategy has not been all plain sailing.
 Belt and Road has raised alarms about China’s political agenda.
 India has strong concerns centered around the China-Pakistan Economic Corridor, which will link Xinjiang province to Pakistan’s Gwadar port.
 Part of the corridor will pass through Pakistan-Occupied Kashmir, a region which India claims as its own.

 And there are other headwinds to growth that will impact China’s economic reach and influence, some cyclical and some structural.

 Cyclical factors include a focus on deleveraging to address high debt levels; higher environmental standards, a pillar of President Xi Jinping’s recent report to congress; potentially aggressive trade negotiations with President Trump and managing the volatile property market bubble in China.

-In contrast, the changing demographic in China is a structural issue.
+In contrast, the changing demographics in China is a structural issue.
 China is aging rapidly, reducing the workforce and impacting growth.
-Different measures have been put in place such as the repeal of the one child policy, improving the education of the workforce, introducing more technology and increasing participation, but these will take time to become effective.
+Different measures have been put in place such as the repeal of the one-child policy, improving the education of the workforce, introducing more technology and increasing participation, but these will take time to become effective.

 “China’s influence looks certain to continue and even to grow in the foreseeable future.”

 If China can speed up the reform process, it can release the potential of the country in a remarkable way.
 Reforms include shutting down zombie state-owned enterprises lowering the cost of doing business through tax cuts, improving market access, and protecting private property rights.